 Graduates from the Aircraft Maintenance Engineer-Category E (Electronics) program have found employment in both the national and international aviation industry.
 Some graduates have gone on to become managers and owners of domestic and international aircraft maintenance establishments.

-Overall, Aviation Maintenance Technicians, particularly Aircraft Maintenance Engineer-Category E (Electronics) Technicians with work experience, are expected to have excellent job opportunities.
+Overall, Aircraft Maintenance Engineers-Category E (Electronics) with work experience, are expected to have excellent job opportunities.

 Sign up to receive updates, invitations to events, and information about BCIT and your program.